 From 1st September 2020 parents will no longer have the right to withdraw their children from Relationships & Health Education in primary schools.
 This includes topics that cover same sex marriage, puberty and LGBT for example.
 These topics are covered under the Equalities Act 2010.
 All topics will be covered sensitively with an awareness of the age and developmental maturity of the pupils and the faith, ethnicity and culture of our community.
 We will welcome parental views of our PDR curriculum and there will be a period of consultation in the summer term of 2020.
-Parents will be provided with a questionnaire to share their understanding of the new curriculum (See Appendix 4).
+Parents will be provided with a questionnaire to share their understanding of the new curriculum.

 Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within PDR.
 If a parent wishes their child to be withdrawn from sex education lessons, they should discuss this with the Headteacher, and make it clear which aspects of the programme they do not wish their child to participate in.
 The school always complies with the wishes of parents in this regard.
-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Headteacher.
+Requests for withdrawal should be put in writing using a form that can be obtained from the school and addressed to the Headteacher.